MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 If you have an online-only deployment scenario where end users are assumed to have internet access, complete the following steps.

-*   During your app creation, check if the Runtime is already installed by either:
+*   During your app setup, check if the Runtime is already installed by either:
-    *   Inspecting if regkey `pv (REG_SZ)` exists under `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate\ClientState\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}`, or
+    *   Inspecting if regkey `pv (REG_SZ)` exists and is not null/empty under `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate\Clients\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}`, or
-    *   Run the WebView2 API [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and check whether the `versionInfo` is `NULL`.
+    *   Calling the WebView2 API [GetAvailableCoreWebView2BrowserVersionString][ReferenceWin32Webview2IdlGetavailablecorewebview2browserversionstring] and check whether the `versionInfo` is `NULL`.
 *   If the Runtime isn't installed, use the link to programmatically download the bootstrapper.
 *   Invoke the bootstrapper from an elevated process or command prompt with `MicrosoftEdgeWebview2Setup.exe /silent /install` for silent install.

-The online-only deployment workflow ensures you are able to do the following actions.
+This workflow has the following benefits.

 *   Install the Runtime only when needed or when you're not required to package installers.
-*   Detect the architecture of user devices.
+*   The bootstrapper will auto-detect device architecture and install the matching Runtime.
 *   Install the Runtime silently.

 You may also choose to package the bootstrapper with your app instead of programmatically downloading it on demand.